antenore/ARIA/README.md

 - `policy-enforcement`
 - `development-tools`

+## AI Contribution Acknowledgment

+In the spirit of transparency and dogfooding our own principles, portions of this project (including code, documentation, and project governance) were developed with the assistance of AI tools.
+All AI contributions were made under human supervision and review, following the principles outlined in our own ARIA policies.

+This acknowledgment serves as a practical example of how AI participation can be transparently disclosed in software projects.
+For more details, see [AI_CONTRIBUTIONS.md](AI_CONTRIBUTIONS.md).

 ## Sponsorship

 ARIA is an open-source project maintained in my free time.
 If you find this project useful, please consider supporting its development through [GitHub Sponsors](https://github.com/sponsors/antenore).